Here are 5 neat and one quite brilliant pieces of advice on how to reduce the number of messages you have in your inbox. Take a look!

 All Saints in the CC

 Many companies require their employees to use extensive address lists when writing emails, so that no one involved in a project is left out.
-But better part of your recipients will answer you with some meaningless information, not really contributing to anything.
+But the better part of your recipients will answer you with some meaningless information, not really contributing to anything.
 Thus, you receive further unnecessary emails (and autoresponders).
-Also avoid sending group messages – to entire departments or all employees in the company.
+Also, avoid sending group messages – to entire departments or all employees in the company.
 Unless there are other rules in the company, only include people really participating in the project.

-Throw fast balls in chat
+Throw fastballs in chat

 Using applications that support teamwork (Slack), allowing you to group channels, subjects and messages, helps to reduce the number of emails by up to half.
 Thanks to messengers such as Skype or Talky you can get an answer to your burning question much faster.
 Chats and messengers are great for short, specific tasks that require immediate and focused attention.
-With these messages, you don’t have to compete with dozens of other important emails in inbox.
+With these messages, you don’t have to compete with dozens of other important emails in the inbox.
 Try this strategy for reaching inbox zero.

 Don’t send emails after business hours

 Access to email on a smartphone which we always have at hand means that we look into the inbox even after office hours.
-It’s unhealthy habit that doesn’t allow us to rest and regenerate after a whole day.
+It’s an unhealthy habit that doesn’t allow us to rest and regenerate after a whole day.
 Some companies even prohibit such practices.
 For example, Porsche (Financial Times) has decided that outside of working hours employees should be protected from work-related emails.
 There is a rule in the company that all correspondence between 19:00 and 6:00 is returned to the sender.
 So don’t send any emails after you have left the office, contrary to appearances, they will not speed things up…

 Replace emails with the application